RAYJON EDUCATION PROGRAMS

 PINSON COMMUNITY SCHOOL, Haiti

-Rayjon’s first investment in community development was to support education in the rural, mountainous region of Haut de St. Marc (north-west of Port-au-Prince).
+Rayjon’s first investment in community development was to support an education program in the rural, mountainous region of Haut de St. Marc (north-west of Port-au-Prince).
 Since 1989 we have supported the Pinson Community School, which today provides quality education for 225+ students from preschool to grade 9, and is home to 10 dedicated teachers who live on site during the week.
 The school is very far from the city, way up the top of a mountain.
 Life is hard in this rural community plagued by a near constant shortage of water, poor soil conditions, few job opportunities and poor access to health care.

-Education is key to ending poverty.
+Education programs are key to ending poverty.

 50% of children in Haiti still do not attend school1, and of the children that do attend school, 60% will abandon school before sixth grade2.
 Gender discrimination is prevalent, and girls are often left behind without the opportunity to pursue an education.
 We are very proud that over half of students at the Pinson school are girls!

 The Pinson community contributes a portion of the operating costs of the school through modest tuition fees, demonstrating their ownership and dedication and contributing to the sustainability of the school.
 The school is recognized by the Haitian government, though government funding is unreliable at best.
 Currently the school receives no government support.
-1 World Bank, 2013.
-2 UNICEF, 2008.

 See below to experience the hike to Pinson School!